xu21beve/cHyRRT/README.md

 7. Use ROS RViz2 to visualize the path.

-  - For the bouncing ball or multicopter examples:
+  - Ensure that you have ROS Humble and colcon properly installed.
+  - Navigate to the examples folder.
     ```
-     ./build/example/ros2_vizualize
+     cd examples/visualize
     ```
+  - If you would like to visualize multicopter example with obstacles, uncomment lines 208-210
+  - Paste the trajectory matrix output from running `bouncing_ball.cpp`, `multicopter.cpp`, or any other implementation of `HyRRT` into `points.txt`.
+  - Run rosrun.bash, and follow the instructions within the terminal.
+Note that this visualization is limited to three dimentions.
+    ```
+     ./rosrun.bash
+    ```
     ***Include different version for different Operating Systems...***

 ## 1. <span id="1">Document

-The overall file structure is shown below.
+The overall modifiable file structure is shown below.
 ```
 /root_directory
 ├── HyRRT.h
 ├── yourOtherFiles.cpp
 └── src
     ├── HyRRT.cpp
+    └── yourSrcFiles.cpp
+└── examples
+    ├── bouncing_ball.cpp
+    ├── multicopter.cpp
     └── yourSrcFiles.cpp
 ```